kickinattech/m365TenantChaos/README.md

 # m365 Chaos Script Alpha

-# This Project Is Alpha
+# This Project Is In Alpha

 ## Purpose